-A cross connection is a connection between a drinking water pipe and a polluted source.
+A cross connection is an actual or potential connection between a drinking water pipe and a polluted source.
 The pollution can come from your own home.
 For instance, a lawn fertilizer sprayer connected to a hose can cause fertilizer to be pulled into the home's water pipes and into the water system if the pressure suddenly drops, which could happen with the use of a fire hydrant.
 Using a backflow prevention device can prevent this problem.

-DRINKING
+CLEAN DRINKING